 This project also supports the needs of the identified student groups by using survey data to identify student engagement in the classroom or overall feedback on culture and climate through the Infinite Campus Character Lab Thriving Index Survey.
 Participation in the Character Lab Thriving Index Survey allows schools to monitor student well-being topics such as sleep habits, social media use, and sense of belonging.
 Expanding the Early Warning System to include a dashboard view helps to identify issues sooner for more immediate action than the annual survey.
 Teachers can track student engagement through daily check-ins.
 The integrity of data can be maintained, and is only meaningful when it is reliable, available and relevant (Teeling, 2012).
 Expanding the data that is readily available to teachers and schools will help to further enhance opportunities for student interventions towards success.

-Education Summit ($200,000)

-The Kentucky Education Summit will be an intensive, highly collaborative conference with resources and best practices provided from teams across the agency, as well as state and national partners.
-The summit will promote collaboration amongst districts and will highlight best practices and innovative approaches to learning.
-According to Kentucky education commissioner, Dr. Jason Glass, one of the few good things to happen because of the COVID crisis was that it forced all of us to be more creative in how we view education.
-At KDE, we will be working to learn more about what was effective and what wasn’t during the past year, which will help shape our work going forward.
-Information gained during this tumultuous time will be used to create a new normal in our schools that better meets the needs of all of our students.
-The summit will feature a special focus on student mental health including a keynote address from a leading expert and a student-facilitated panel discussion.

-This project will address the needs of the identified student groups by providing educators the skills they need to advance the educational experiences of all students.
-In particular, participants will develop strategies to prioritize student mental health and differentiate instruction to meet the unique need of each student.

-.
+Project Based Learning ($7,000,000)

+The KDE will engage in a statewide effort to support project based learning (PBL).
+Teachers and administrators will be given opportunities to participate in intensive, ongoing professional development related to PBL.
+Support for State Run Schools ($2,932,000)

+The KDE supports two state-run schools, the Kentucky School for the Deaf (KSD) and the Kentucky School for the Blind (KSB).
+Funds from this line will be used to increase access to specialized curriculum and materials, bring on additional staff to support digital learning efforts and health and safety efforts, and increase access to home-based services.

+Partnership with National Center for Families Learning ($312,736)

+The KDE will partner with the NCFL to implement a strategic combination of family engagement and family literacy strategies across 5-10 Kentucky school districts serving underrepresented students most impacted by the pandemic.

+Partnership with the National Board for Professional Teaching Standards ($2,011,767)

+The KDE will partner with the NBPTS to create foundational systems for the Early Entry Eligibility implementation to ensure rigorous systems that reflect and support expanded early career teacher candidate eligibility for Board certification.

+Partnership with Save the Children Coalition ($9,856,500)

+The KDE will partner with the Save the Children Coalition to provie place-based, cradle-to-career programs and supports in Louisivlle and in Appalachian Kentucky.

+Deeper Learning Initiative ($24,500,000)

+The KDE will partner with Kentucky’s eight regional educational cooperatives to provide expanded opportunities for students through deeper learning.
+Through this effort, the cooperatives will work with each district in its region to develop and implement a plan that includes expanded professional learning and access to resources to implement hands-on learning methodologies.

+Career and Technical Education

+Student remediation in the form of summer camps, after school sessions, and other summer remediation options.
+Funding to provide transportation, teacher salaries/stipends, and supplies to remediate and provide completion opportunities of industry certifications.
+Remediation has been well received with greater attendance than anticipated, while reducing lost learning and increasing enrichment and opportunities. ($1,300,000)

 How the evidence-based interventions will specifically address the disproportionate impact of COVID-19 on certain groups of students, including each of the student groups listed in question A.3.i.-viii.
 When possible, please indicate which data sources the SEA will use to determine the impact of lost instructional time; and